By: Captain Pam

 What about kids on board?

 Most of our houseboat vacationers are families.
-For those who have infants and toddlers, just know that you need to have eyes around your head, just as you would at the beach or any water destination.
+For those who have infants and toddlers, know that you need to be aware of the children's location at all times, just as you would at the beach or any water destination.
 What kept me sane until my son was 5 (and passed my swimming test )was 2 things.
 Pack and Play on board and his own vest which was put on the minute we got into the parking lot.
 Also, assign an adult to be with the kids when they are outside, on top deck, using stairways, ladders, etc. Common sense prevails here but you do need to be mindful of the kids on board.

 How much gas will I use?

 For the past 2 seasons, average gas usage (including both the generator and engine) was $250 per rental period.
-The range was from $45-$450 per rental period.
-The renter controls this is many ways, by listening to our instructions on check in.
-Most of our guests are pleasantly surprised at the end of their rental period.What happens if it rains?
+The range was from $45-$450 per rental period.What happens if it rains?

 No problem………….first of all you are safe………because of the mountain range that parallels the lake, weather forecasting around here can be inconsistent.
 We tell our renters to watch the sky, if it looks dark, or if the wind seems to be picking up……..it is smart to move into a no wake cove and get tied up.
 If the storm includes thunder and lightning, keep everyone inside the boat.
 If not, swimming in the rain can be fun…………ok, so you don’t want to get wet………just stay inside, take a nap, play a game, read and enjoy the sounds of nature cleansing the earth.